I am an Assistant Professor in EECS at the University of Michigan. My email address is paulgrub AT umich DOT edu.

 Some of my other interests are censorship, privacy, legal and ethical issues related to information security, and the intersection of technology and society.

-Until Fall 2021, I will be a postdoc at NYU, working mostly with Michael Walfish as a part of the Pepper project.
+For the 2020-2021 academic year, I was a postdoc at NYU, working with Michael Walfish and Joseph Bonneau as a part of the Pepper project.

 I did my PhD in Computer Science department at Cornell University, advised by the inimitable Tom Ristenpart.
 I spent my first year in gorgeous Ithaca, and the rest of the time at the Cornell Tech campus in NYC.
 In Spring 2018, I was hosted by Kenny Paterson in a visit to Royal Holloway, University of London, located in scenic Egham, UK.